danielSbastos/tbot/README.md

 ### Fetching a random word

-1) You need to create an account in [Wordnik](https://www.wordnik.com/) (to make GET requests for a random word and obtain) an API key.
+1) You need to create an account on [Wordnik](https://www.wordnik.com/) (to make GET requests for a random word and obtain) an API key.
 After this is done, add it in `tbot/config/dev.secret.exs` as the following:

 ```ex
 config :tbot,